 • High Variance: The model is too flexible to generalize the data correctly

-• Happens when models are too complex are starts fitting to patterns that aren't "real"
+• Model is too complex and starts fitting to patterns that aren’t “real”

-• Large models can have an issue where they fit to noise and don't generalize the data well
+• Issue where the model fits to noise and doesn’t generalize the data well

 Somewhere in the middle there is a goldilocks region where the model is flexible enough to encompass the complexity of the data but not so flexible that it starts overfitting.